Guscraftin/Guscraftin/README.md

 ## 👨🏻‍💻 About me

-I am a third-year student in a computer science school.
+I am a four-year student in a computer science school.
 I am passionate about computers and I spend my free time programming and reading articles about the tech world.

     - 😄 Pronouns: He/Him
     - 👯 I'm looking for opportunities so if you have one, contact me